-CHAINTEX offers recycled polyester, VEFA offers REPREVE and RENU, HOPESTAR offers REPREVE, and MEGAMASTER offers recycled polyester, biodegradable polyester, and ECOGREEN.
+CHAINTEX offers recycled polyester, VEFA offers REPREVE and RENU, HOPESTAR offers REPREVE, UNIONLINE offers recycled polyester, and MEGAMASTER offers recycled polyester (ECOGREEN), and biodegradable polyester.

 Dyeing is one of, if not the most, environmentally harmful part of textile production, it uses high amounts of water and energy.
 The vast majority of dyes used today are synthetic.
 Synthetic dyes can create toxic wastewater, groundwater contamination, and certain types are even suspected carcinogens and mutagens.
 Natural colorants do not use harmful chemicals in their dyes.
 However, in order to achieve acceptable colorfastness, a mordant is required to bond the colorant molecule to the fiber molecule.
 Mordants can be toxic and even carcinogenic.